magoo/risk-measurement/content/en/docs/intro/introduction.md

 **Management:** Find the optimum place for risk measurement with groups of people in a workplace.

-Reading material is suggested throughout this documentation for those who want to dive deeper into the concepts, or see [Reading Material](/docs/other/reading-material)
+Reading material is suggested throughout this documentation for those who want to dive deeper into the concepts, or see [Reading Material](/simple-risk/docs/other/reading-material).

+See the [blog](/simple-risk/blog) for examples and discussion with current events.